Queens College, City University of New York: Involvement in the Civil Rights Movement

 Queens College students were active participants in the Civil Rights Movement of the 1960s, including the March on Washington for Jobs and Freedom in 1963.
 The most well-known student activist was Andrew Goodman, who was slain in Mississippi in 1964 with two other young men, James Chaney, and Michael Schwerner; all three were trying to register African Americans to vote in the South.
 Schwerner and Chaney were on the organizing staff of CORE; Goodman was a Freedom Summer volunteer.
 The three activists were stopped and arrested for allegedly driving over the speed limit on a Mississippi road.
 After being brought into the sheriff's department and released, the three young men were stopped by two carloads of Ku Klux Klan members on a remote rural road.
 The men approached their car, then shot and killed all three young men.
 The murders received national attention, and six conspirators were brought to trial and convicted by federal prosecutors for civil rights violations.
 The Chaney-Goodman-Schwerner Clock Tower of Rosenthal Library, a highly visible borough landmark, is named in their honor.

 In February 2011, Queens College inherited the personal collection of the late James Forman.
 The collection, along with other civil rights leaders' collections, is available online at the Queens College Civil Rights Archive.
 A special program on February 17, 2011, included a presentation by the Honorable Julian Bond for Black History Month, as well as a formal announcement of the acquisition.

 21st century

 The college campus continued improving its facilities.
 Under a $1 billion CUNY-wide improvement program, Queens College's Powdermaker Hall was given a $57 million renovation, begun in 2000.

 By 2014, enrollment was 20,000 students, half of whom come from minority backgrounds.

-Dr. Felix V. Matos Rodriguez was appointed president of Queens College by the CUNY Board of Trustees in 2014.
-On May 1, 2019, Dr. Matos Rodriguez became the new Chancellor of the City University of New York as the first Latino and first minority educator to head the university in its 172-year history.
+Felix V. Matos Rodriguez was appointed president of Queens College by the CUNY Board of Trustees in 2014.
+Five years later, he became the first Latino Chancellor of the City University of New York.
 William Tramontano served as QC's interim president from 2019 until July 1, 2020, when Frank H. Wu succeeded him as the new college president.

+Budgetary pressures from city government continued to affect Queens College in the 2020s.
+In November 2023, Mayor Eric Adams ordered $23 million in CUNY-wide cuts.
+As a result, two weeks before the start of classes, Queens College did not reappoint 26 faculty lecturers.
+That number fell to 24, and 10 were re-hired on an adjunct basis.
+Courses without instructors were cancelled or divided among remaining faculty.